guidance-ai/guidance/README_scott.md

 - [x] *[Stateful control + generation](test)*.
 Interleave generation, prompting, and logical control into a single continuous flow matching how the language model actually processes the text.
 - [x] [Guidance grammars](test2).
 Control and parse model generations using a superset of traditional context free grammars that is tailored for generative control.
 - [x] [Pure, beautiful, python](test2).
-Using lightweight immutable model objects, f-strings, and context blocks you can now define templates and programs beautifully in native python without ever worrying about separate "template code".
-- [x] [Pure, beautiful, python](test2).
-Using lightweight immutable model objects, f-strings, and context blocks you can now cleanly define templates and programs in native python without ever worrying about separate "template code".
+Use lightweight immutable model objects, f-strings, and context blocks to cleanly define templates and programs in native python without ever worrying about separate "template code".
+- [x] [Interactive development](test2).
+Develop with streaming playground-like interactivity while retaining the full power of python in standard Jupyter/VSCode/CoLab notebooks.
+- [x] [Token healing](test2).
+Develop with streaming playground-like interactivity while retaining the full power of python in standard Jupyter/VSCode/CoLab notebooks.